WouldYouKindly/wouldyoukindly.github.io/wishlist.md

 - [Trading Up: Why Consumers Want New Luxury Goods](https://amzn.eu/d/05dJXfZt) by Michael J. Silverstein

 ## Stuff

+I like stuff that makes life a bit easier.
+If you have a good recommendation, sharing it with me is as good as buying!

 - [Waterproof reversible blanket](https://www.amazon.co.uk/dp/B0CJBBTZM5/) - £40
 - [Adult bib (I'm a pig)](https://www.amazon.co.uk/dp/B00CTNM1SK/)